dbgrande/GrandeModular/README.md

 **Mono-to-poly sequential note splitter—helps preserve envelope tails.**

+**New for v2.7.1:** Context modes have been changed.
+There is now a new Latch mode with three options to replace the old setup, and delays are now fixed per mode.
+(See below for details.)

+***—For dealing with polyphonic signals, see my Tails4 module below.***

 **Tails** takes a monophonic sequence of notes, as defined by a gate pulse and a V/Oct pitch value, and splits them into multiple polyphonic channels.
 Gate pulse lengths are not changed, so there can still only be one active note playing at a time.
 However, by giving each note a separate channel, this allows for each note’s release envelope to continue playing in parallel, giving a much fuller sound.

 This is particularly useful for irregular tempos, where widely spaced notes have time to play their tails, but closely spaced notes get cut off abruptly.
 Note however, that since there’s only one pitch value per note, chords are not directly supported.